ChrisHuntsinger/CIS444-Final-Project/README.md

 ## 11/21/23 Update

 To get database started in order to log in or register:
+1. Create new folder 'Movie Lovers' under MAMP/htdocs.
+2. Copy all files from GitHub and paste it under the new folder, 'Movie Lovers'.
-1. Run MAMP.
+3. Run MAMP.
-2. Click on 'Open WebStart page'.
+4. Click on 'Open WebStart page'.
-3. Go to phpMyAdmin.
+5. Go to phpMyAdmin.
-4. Click on 'SQL' tab.
+6. Click on 'SQL' tab.
-5. Run the following queries in order:
+7. Run the following queries in order:

 '''
 CREATE DATABASE movie_lovers;